 The motherboard serves as a single platform to connect all of the parts of a computer together.
-A motherboard connects CPU, memory, hard drives, optical drives, video card, sound card and other ports and expansion cards directly or via cables.
+It connects the CPU, memory, hard drives, optical drives, video card, sound card, and other ports and expansion cards directly or via cables.
 It can be considered as the backbone of a computer.

 Motherboard varies greatly in supporting various types of components.

-Video Cards, Hard disks, Sound Cards have to compatible with motherboard to function properly.
+Video cards, hard disks, sound cards have to be compatible with the motherboard to function properly.

-There a peripher card slots on front of the motherboard using which video cards, sound cards and other expansion cards can be connected to motherboard.
+There is a peripheral card slot in front of the motherboard using which video cards, sound cards, and other expansion cards can be connected to the motherboard.

-On left side, motherboards carries a number of ports.
-These ports connect monitor, printer, mouse, keyboard, speaker, network cables and all to the motherboard.
-Motherboards also provide USB ports which allows compatible devices to be connected in plug-in/plug-out fashion.
-For example, pen drive, digital cameras etc.
+On the left side, motherboards carry a number of ports to connect the monitor, printer, mouse, keyboard, speaker, and network cables.
+Motherboards also provide USB ports, which allow compatible devices to be connected in plug-in/plug-out fashion.
+For example, pen drive, digital cameras, etc.